Tutorial

 7. Clear next step.

 Good structure is not only for machines.
-It helps busy readers scan the page.
+It helps busy readers scan the page and decide whether the page is worth their time.

 Add a sitemap.xml